-B.C.’s amphibious Arktos Craft braves fire and ice to reign as the ultimate “go anywhere” vehicle.Comments Off
+B.C.’s amphibious Arktos Craft braves fire and ice to reign as the ultimate “go anywhere” vehicle.Comments Off on Extreme Mobility

 In the 1980s, Canada’s big players in the oil and gas industry realized they had a problem.
 Operating an off-shore oil platform in temperate parts of the world was dangerous enough.
 But when the rig is located in the rich oil fields of the Arctic’s Beaufort Sea, evacuating the crew in case of emergency would be no trivial matter.

 For example, offshore structures like BP Exploration’s North Star Island—an artificial island off the northern coast of Alaska—are surrounded by rubble fields and miles of ice-infested waters.
 In case of an explosion or oil slick fire, the industry’s standard life rafts would be clearly inadequate.
 What they needed was an evacuation craft that could navigate the ice-transition zones of the Arctic Ocean, yet also carry 50+ passengers and cargo onto and over some of the most forbidding terrain on the planet.

 With funding and technical input from a Who’s Who of oil and gas companies—including ESSO, Gulf Canada and Dome Petroleum—Surrey, B.C.-based Arktos Developments Ltd. (formerly Watercraft Offshore Canada Limited) began development of what would become the Arktos, a one-of-a-kind amphibious craft that redefines the concept of “go anywhere” transport.